Table of Contents

 Keeping accurate records is especially beneficial to a day trader, because traders who buy and sell equities with the frequency of a hedge fund manager can enjoy big tax benefits from the IRS.

-The IRS classifies you as a day trader if:
+The IRS classifies you as a pattern day trader if:

 - You spend lots of time trading, preferably if you don’t have another full-time job.